Saturday 30 September 2017

 Now that the Royal Commission is completing its work it is the responsibility of governments and institutions to consider and respond to our conclusions and recommendations.
 The Commissioners are aware of many initiatives already implemented to better protect children and respond to the needs of survivors.
 Although, inevitably, the Royal Commission has looked at past events it is important that the momentum for change which has been initiated by the Royal Commission’s work is not lost and that lasting changes to protect children are implemented.

-You will likely appreciate the notions in True Gods and Fractured Minds.
+You will likely appreciate the notions in The Nuremburg Zone and the protected religious rape culture.